spendierk/UND-TKET-Workshop-2023/README.md

 https://quantum-computing.ibm.com/composer/docs/iqx/manage/account/

 ### 2) Installation

- a) In this workshop we will use Jupyter notebooks.
+In this workshop we will use Jupyter notebooks.
 To run the Jupyter notebooks, refer to the following: https://jupyter.org/.
+You can follow options a), b), or c) below to run the notebooks:

-In case you don't have access to Python or a Jupyter Notebook yet, I suggest you install Anaconda: https://www.anaconda.com/products/distribution
+ a) In case you don't have access to Python or a Jupyter Notebook yet, I suggest you install Anaconda: https://www.anaconda.com/products/distribution

- b) In case you have Python already installed on your machine, you should check your curent Python version in a terminal by typing
+ b) In case you have Python already installed on your machine, you should check your current Python version in a terminal by typing
 `python --version`
 I would recommend using either Python 3.9, 3.10 or Python 3.11.

+c) Use the following Binder instances

+Note that Binder instances are temporary and will be shut down if you leave them idle for too long.
+You can save your work by downloading your notebooks or pushing them to a GitHub repository.

 ### 3) Download and run this Jupyter notebook